 As the weather warms in the northern hemisphere, there’s nothing quite like a night of stargazing.
 While many of us are unable to travel for astronomy meetups and star parties, we can still set up in our backyards and local parks to enjoy the May night sky.

 This month, we’ll receive a series of astronomical treats: planetary close approaches, meteors, and even a few special events with the Moon.
 Never mind the fact that the Milky Way core is slowly rising as the month goes on and you’ll be able to see the that too.
-The May new moon takes place on May 30th, which is another great night for seeing the darkest skies possible this month.
+The May new moon takes place on May 5th, and the night will be especially dark that evening – as you’ll soon discover.